Ben & Jerry's co-founder quits, says independence "gone" under British giant Unilever

 The brand was founded by the two school friends in 1978 and acquired by Unilever in 2000.
 It is now owned by the Magnum Ice Cream Company, a Unilever subsidiary.

-Greenfield said his firm "has been silenced, sidelined for fear of upsetting those in power" at a time when the current US administration is "attacking civil rights, voting rights, the rights of immigrants, women and the LGBTQ community."
+Greenfield said his company "has been silenced, sidelined for fear of upsetting those in power" at a time when the current U.S. administration is "attacking civil rights, voting rights, the rights of immigrants, women and the LGBTQ community."

 "It's profoundly disappointing to come to the conclusion that that independence, the very basis of our sale to Unilever, is gone," he added.

+Cohen said in his post that Greenfield's "legacy deserves to be true to our values, not silenced by (Magnum)."

-A Magnum spokesperson said the company remains committed to Ben & Jerry's mission and legacy.
+A Magnum spokesperson said the company remains committed to the Ben & Jerry's mission and legacy.

-In May, the 74-year-old Cohen was removed from a US Senate hearing after shouting "Congress pays for bombs to kill children in Gaza" and startling Health Secretary Robert F Kennedy Jr.
+In May, the 74-year-old Cohen was removed from a U.S. Senate hearing after shouting "Congress pays for bombs to kill children in Gaza" and startling Health and Human Services Secretary Robert F Kennedy Jr.

 Unilever is in the process of spinning off Magnum, which is expected to begin standalone operations by mid-November.